-PyData Global welcomes and encourages participation in our community by people of all backgrounds and identities.
+PyData Eindhoven welcomes and encourages participation in our community by people of all backgrounds and identities.
 We are committed to promoting and sustaining a culture that values mutual respect, tolerance, and learning, and we work together as a community to help each other live out these values.

 We have created this diversity statement because we believe that a diverse community is stronger, more vibrant, and produces better software and better science.
 A diverse community where people treat each other with respect has more potential contributors, more sources for ideas, and fewer shared assumptions that might hinder development or research.